 What is the Affordable Care Act?

-Ten years ago, more than 50 million Americans lived their lives without health insurance.
+Ten years ago, before the Affordable Care Act, more than 50 million Americans lived their lives without health insurance.
 These were families, including children and seniors, who lived every day not knowing if one case of the flu or an accident might land them in the emergency room.
 There were also people who were denied healthcare coverage by private insurance companies because of their pre-existing medical conditions.
 Or even stripped of coverage when their medical needs became too complex.
 Often times, healthcare costs were too high and many people ended up going without coverage.

-But on March 23, 2010, then President Barack Obama signed the Affordable Care Act (ACA) into law, with the core principle that, “everybody should have some basic security when it comes to their healthcare.”
+Then on March 23, 2010, President Barack Obama signed the Affordable Care Act (ACA) into law, with the core principle that, “everybody should have some basic security when it comes to their healthcare.”
 Since then, there has been a lot of political debate on the merits of the ACA (sometimes referred to as Obamacare), as well as confusion about what exactly the Affordable Care Act does, who it helps, and how it may or may not change under President Trump.

 Below, we answer frequently asked questions about the ACA, dispel some of the common misunderstandings about health insurers and health insurance plans, and offer guidance so you can better understand the ins and outs of the Health Insurance Marketplace.